ahmad047/CV/README.md

 - Situation - At the start of our final project, we decided to use MERN stack to write our app.
 I had worked with JS before but had no experience with any JS frameworks.
 - Task - I was given the responsibility to write the whole server side from scratch in node using express.
 - Action - We were extremely short on time and I had to come up with a solution very fast and efficiently.
 I had little experience with express.
 So I began reading node and express documentation and started only picking up basic things that I absolutely needed to start this task.
 I also found a really good [express crash course](https://www.youtube.com/watch?v=L72fhGm1tfE&t=5s) which I followed to get some further practice.
 I started writing the server on the first day of our project and managed to write a very efficient code really fast.
-- Result - The [server side](https://github.com/ahmad047/bazaar) was deployed by day 3 of the project and it made everyone's life really easy.
+- Result - The [server side](https://github.com/ahmad047/bazaar) was deployed by day 3.

 ### Logical Thinking